LionyxML/auto-dark-emacs/README.md

 If this variable is `nil`, then the set of themes from `custom-enabled-themes` will be used for both dark and light mode.
 These themes must support `frame-background-mode`, or else there will be no visible change.

+**NB**: When adding themes to this list, switching between light and dark, or initializing Emacs, you may see a prompt like “Loading a theme can run Lisp code.
+Really load?”
+If you answer “yes” and allow Emacs to treat the theme as safe in future sessions, you should only see this prompt once per theme.
+To disable the prompt completely, you can set `custom-safe-themes` to `t` before setting `auto-dark-themes`.

 #### `auto-dark-polling-interval-seconds`